PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 #### Sample configuration file (`configs/Sample-Config.yaml`)
 The example sample configuration file is called `Sample-Config.yaml` and is located in the `configs/` directory.
 Here you should specify the sample names that you wish to include in the analysis.

-For the Genome-Binning-Pipeline, all samples specified in the sample configuration file must have two corresponding files in the `inputs/` folder.
+All samples specified in the sample configuration file must have two corresponding files in the `inputs/` folder.
 These include the fasta file of HiFi reads (`SAMPLE.fasta`) and the assembled contigs (`SAMPLE.contig.fasta`).
 Here, the `SAMPLE` component is a name included in the sample configuration file.
 The pipeline can be run for any number of samples.
 You can also configure the file to only run for a subset of the samples present in the `inputs/` folder.
 Please note that if the input files do not follow these naming conventions (`SAMPLE.fasta`, `SAMPLE.contig.fasta`), they will not be recognized by the workflow.
 You can use the actual files or symlinks to those files, both are compatible with snakemake.

 [Back to top](#TOP)